How Your Gifts Are Used

 I love being home at the Motherhouse.
 I volunteer on the funeral committee, the food committee and in pastoral care, but mostly I enjoy being a companion to the IHM Sisters and lay residents where I assist them with decisions regarding their health.”

-When you contribute to the IHM Retirement Fund, you help support the basic necessities and health care needs of more than 200 retired IHMs, such as Eileen (De la Salle) Semonin, IHM.
+When you contribute to the Retirement Fund, you help support the basic necessities and health care needs of more than 125 retired IHMs, such as Eileen (De la Salle) Semonin, IHM.
 Like most IHMs, she began her ministry as an educator, but was soon called on by the Mother Superior to become a registered nurse.
 As an RN, she returned to the Motherhouse and spent 24 years caring for the elder IHM Sisters in the Motherhouse infirmary.
 Sister Eileen also ministered to migrant workers in Florida as a public health nurse.
 She was elected to serve as provincial of the Southwest Province and served the IHM community in that position for six years.
-In her retirement, Sister Eileen facilitates workshops, helping older adults with health, finance and transitioning into retirement.
+In her retirement, Sister Eileen has facilitated workshops and helped other sisters with health, finance and transitioning into retirement.

 During decades of service to others, most of these women received low stipends in lieu of salaries and were excluded from Social Security until 1972.
 The ever-increasing costs of daily living have been met through prudent use of sisters’ earnings, Social Security and from the support of our friends.
 Your generosity allows Sister Eileen and the other retired IHMs to lead a productive, active retirement.